-Succulents are extremely popular right now and it's not surprising, they require little effort to maintain, come in amazing colors, can be planted in virtually anything, and add a natural element to your home.
+Succulents are trendy right now.
+It’s not surprising, they require little effort to maintain, come in amazing colors, can be planted in virtually anything, and add a natural element to your home.

-Quite a while ago, when I attended the SNAP conference in Utah, I attended a workshop on Succulents and Terrariums.
-It was taught by Cynthia (Utah Garden Blogs) and Margee Rader.
+When I was at the recent SNAP conference in Utah, I attended a Succulents and Terrariums workshop.
+It was hosted by Cynthia (Utah Garden Blogs) and Margee Rader.
 During the workshop, they taught us how to make a terrarium necklace.
-Isn't it pretty?
-I have mine hanging in the dining room.

 You can find the full tutorial to make your own succulent necklaces on the Jordan Valley Home & Garden Club website.

 These tips are courtesy of Cynthia and Margee.

 - Use floral pins to hold succulent cuttings in place and to attach plants to one another.

 - Don’t put your terrarium in direct sunlight.
 Put it in a bright room away from windows.

 - Put charcoal in the bottom of your terrarium over the pebbles and sand to help filter air in a closed terrarium.

 - If there is water on the sides of the terrarium remove the lid, there is too much moisture.